day8/re-frame-async-flow-fx/README.md

 How exactly does async-flow work?

 It does the following:
-  1. It creates an event handler to perform the flow.
+  1. It creates an event handler to perform the flow coordination.
-  2. It registers this event handler using the `:id` supplied in `boot-flow` which was `:my-flow`
+  2. It registers this event handler using the supplied `:id`
-  3. It organises that all events mentioned in `boot-flow` rules are be "forward" to this event handler, after they have been handled by their normal handlers.
+  3. It requests that all `:events` mentioned in `flow` rules should be "forwarded" to this event handler, after they have been handled by their normal handlers.
-     So, let's say the event `[:abc]` was part of `boot-flow`.
-After `[:abc]` was handled by its normal handler there would be an additional `(dispatch [:my-flow  [:abc]])`.
-In effect the event `[:abc]` is dispatched as a 1st parameter to the coordinating handler registered in step 2.
+     So, if the event `[:abc 1]` was part of `flow` spec, then after `[:abc 1]` was handled by its normal handler there would be an additional `(dispatch [:async/flow  [:abc 1]])` which would be handled the coordinator created in steps 1 and 2.
-  4. the event handler keeps a track of what events it has seen, and what tasks have already been started.
-It keep this state at the path nominated in `:db-path`.
+  4. the event handler keeps track of what events have occurred, and what tasks have already been started.
+It keeps this state at the path nominated in `:db-path`.
-  5. the event handler uses your `boot-flow` spec and the state it maintains to work out how it should respond to each arriving event.
+  5. the event handler uses your `flow` specification and the state it maintains to work out how it should respond to each arriving event.
   6. At some point, the flow finishes (failed or succeeded) and the event handler from 1 is de-registered, and event sniffing is stopped.